Thank you for helping us celebrate, advocate, and spread the word about the powerful impact of arts in education during YA Week 2023!

-Young Audiences Arts for Learning Week is an annual advocacy and awareness initiative when the Young Audiences Arts for Learning Network works collectively to shine a light on the importance of the arts within education.
+National Young Audiences Arts for Learning Week (YA Week) is an annual advocacy and awareness initiative when the national Young Audiences Arts for Learning network (YA Network) works collectively to shine a light on the importance of the arts within a well-rounded and equitable education.

 ABOUT YA WEEK